mttaggart/everlive-docker/07-swarm/slides.md

 ## All together now

-A Wordpress blog, swarm style
+Our Ghost Blog, Swarm style